IAEA loses contact with monitoring systems installed at Chernobyl nuclear power plant in Ukraine | Headlines

 The site, located in an Exclusion Zone, includes decommissioned reactors as well as radioactive waste facilities.
 The regulatory authority said it could only communicate with the plant via e-mail, the IAEA said.

 "Regarding the status of Ukraine's operational nuclear power plants, the regulator said eight of the country's 15 reactors were operating, including two at the Zaporizhzhya NPP controlled since last week by Russian forces, and that the plants' personnel were working in shifts.
-Radiation levels at the sites were normal," the statement said.
+Radiation levels at the sites were normal," the IAEA statement said.
+Meanwhile, Russia on Wednesday said the situation at the Chernobyl nuclear power plant is controlled jointly by Russian troops, Ukrainian specialists and the National Guard.

+"Currently, control over the situation at the Chernobyl NPP is being exercised jointly by Russian servicemen, Ukrainian specialists, the plant's civilian personnel, and that country's National Guard," Russian Foreign Ministry Spokeswoman Maria Zakharova said.
+Ukraine's allegations about 20-fold radiation increase at the Chernobyl plant are not true, Russia's state-run TASS news agency quoted her as saying.

+"The actions of the Russian military in this dangerous situation were motivated by the necessity to prevent a nuclear provocation from Ukrainian nationalists, who seem to have nothing to lose.
+As a matter of fact, they have been trained to do it.
+That is why Russian troops are taking Ukraine's nuclear facilities under control," she said, defending Russia's actions.

 ALSO READ